 - Taormina Bay in Sicily – An anchorage that has it all!

-- Check out Sailing along the southwest coast of Italy: Reggio, Vibo, Cetrar, Sapri, Salerno and Capri
+- Southwest Coast Italy: Reggio, Vibo, Cetrar, Sapri, Salerno and Capri

 Also, we wintered in Sicily…so after we went to the Ionian, through the Corinth Canal down the Aegean and back to the Ionian Sea, we returned to Sicily to spend the winter.